Home » Beef » Cheese Stuffed Taco Meatloaf

 Cheese Stuffed Taco Meatloaf

 I tend to only share recipes here on my website that are family tested and approved.
-Being a lifelong fan of meatloaf, this spiced-up taco style variation is one more way for my meatloaf loving family to enjoy it.
-In keeping with the theme, I like to serve this cheese stuffed taco meatloaf with Spanish rice and roasted Mexican corn or cheesy mashed potato casserole and a simple salad on the side.
-If you’re in the mood for a piece of buttered honey cornbread that would be nice addition, too.
+Being a lifelong fan of classic meatloaf, this spiced-up mexican meatloaf recipe is one more way for my meatloaf loving family to enjoy it.
+The taco seasoning and pepper jack cheese hidden in the center amps up the Mexican flavors and gives it that ooey gooey melty cheese element.
+I like to serve it with black beans and Mexican rice to round out the meal.
 How to make Cheese Stuffed Taco Meatloaf: (Scroll down for full printable recipe.)

-• Prepare Skillet – Preheat the oven to 350°F. Lightly brush a 10-inch cast iron skillet or similar oven safe skillet or baking dish with oil.
+• Heat Oven Prepare Skillet – Preheat the oven to 350°F. Lightly brush a 10-inch cast iron skillet or similar oven safe skillet or baking dish with oil.

 • Meatloaf Mixture – Combine the ground beef, 1/2 cup taco sauce, 1/3 cup crushed Doritos, taco seasoning, onion, cumin, lemon pepper, garlic powder, oregano and eggs.
 Using your hands mix until the ingredients are fully combined.